What is it?

 - Serious liver disease

 - Migraine with aura

-- Advanced diabetes or lupus
+- Advanced diabetes or certain types of lupus

 - Certain seizure medicines